-1. By virtue of Article 7 of the Statutes of the Codex Alimentarius Commission and Rule IX.1(b) of its Rules of Procedure, the Commission has established a number of Codex Committees and ad hoc Intergovernmental Task Forces to prepare standards in accordance with the Procedure for the Elaboration of Codex Standards and Coordinating Committees to exercise general coordination of its work in specific regions or groups of countries.
+By virtue of Article 7 of the Statutes of the Codex Alimentarius Commission and Rule X.1(b) of its Rules of Procedure, the Commission has established a number of Codex Committees and ad hoc Intergovernmental Task Forces to prepare standards in accordance with the Procedure for the Elaboration of Codex Standards and Coordinating Committees to exercise general coordination of its work in specific regions or groups of countries.
 The Rules of Procedure of the Commission shall apply, mutatis mutandis, to Codex Committees, Coordinating Committees and ad hoc Intergovernmental Task Forces.
-The Guidelines applying to Codex Committees as descibed in this Secion apply also to Codex ad hoc Intergovernmental Task Forces.
+The Guidelines applying to Codex Committees, as described in this Section, apply also to Coordinating Committees and to Codex ad hoc Intergovernmental Task Forces.